David Stuart Davies: Plays

-His award-winning one-man play Sherlock Holmes - The Last Act is still touring after its premiere at Salisbury Playhouse in 1999.
+His award-winning one-man play Sherlock Holmes - The Last Act toured after its premiere at Salisbury Playhouse in 1999.
 It has played in France, Canada, United States, Hong Kong, Malta and all over the British Isles.

 In 2009, Big Finish Productions released audio adaptations of his plays The Last Act and The Death and Life, starring Roger Llewellyn.
-They also adapted The Tangled Skein into a two part audio drama starring Nicholas Briggs.
+They also adapted The Tangled Skein into a two-part audio drama starring Nicholas Briggs.

 Other work

-Davies is the editor of several collections for Wordsworth & Collectors Library (Barnes & Noble) including:
+Davies was the editor of several collections for Wordsworth & Collectors Library (Barnes & Noble) including: